google/skia/site/user/api/SkPaint_Reference.md

 ## <a name="Stroke"></a> Stroke

-The stroke covers the area described by following the shape's edge with a pen or brush of
+The stroke covers the area described by following the shape edge with a pen or brush of
 <a href="#Stroke_Width">Stroke Width</a>.
 The area covered where the shape starts and stops is described by <a href="#Stroke_Cap">Stroke Cap</a>.
 The area covered where the shape turns a corner is described by <a href="#Stroke_Join">Stroke Join</a>.
-The stroke is centered on the shape; it extends equally on either side of the shape's edge.
+The stroke is centered on the shape; it extends equally on either side of the shape edge.

 As <a href="#Stroke_Width">Stroke Width</a> gets smaller, the drawn path frame is thinner. <a href="#Stroke_Width">Stroke Width</a> less than one may have gaps, and if <a href="#SkPaint_kAntiAlias_Flag">kAntiAlias Flag</a> is set, <a href="#Alpha">Color Alpha</a> will increase to visually decrease coverage.